 Have you ever tried to go to sleep, but you just ended up lying there and getting frustrated because sleep seems just out of reach?
 If so, these simple stretches and the 4-7-8 breathing technique should help relax your body and help you fall asleep fast.

-This standing exercise routine for seniors can help loosen up and strengthen the muscles in the neck, shoulders, back, hips, knees, and ankles.
-This routine is performed in real-time, so it’s easy to follow along.
+This seated stretching routine for seniors focuses on simple stretches that can help loosen up the muscles in the neck, shoulders, back, hips, and knees.

 Finding the perfect mattress can be difficult.
 Some people like firm mattresses, some like soft mattresses, and some like them in between.
 Since people often ask me what mattress I sleep on, here's a 1 year follow-up to the Back Science Mattress I currently sleep on.